-You can withdraw some or all of your excess contributions for 2021 and they will be treated as not having been contributed if:

-• You make the withdrawal by the due date, including extensions, of your 2021 tax return; and
+You can withdraw some or all of your excess contributions for 2022 and they will be treated as not having been contributed if: • You make the withdrawal by the due date, including extensions, of your 2022 tax return; and

 • You withdraw any earnings on the withdrawn contributions and include the earnings in gross income (see the Instructions for Form 8606 for details).
-Also, if you hadn't reached age 59/2 at the time of the withdrawal, include the earnings as an early distribution on line 1 of Form 5329 for the year in which you report the earnings.

 If you timely filed your return without withdrawing the excess contributions, you can still make the withdrawal no later than 6 months after the due date of your tax return, excluding extensions.
 If you do, file an amended return with "Filed pursuant to section 301.9100-2" entered at the top.
-Report any related earnings for 2021 on the amended return and include an explanation of the withdrawal.
+Report any related earnings for 2022 on the amended return and include an explanation of the withdrawal.
 Make any other necessary changes on the amended return (for example, if you reported the contributions as excess contributions on your original return, include an amended Form 5329 reflecting that the withdrawn contributions are no longer treated as having been contributed).